Postgraduate Diploma Course offered by Dr. Bhau Daji Lad Museum

 R. Siva Kumar is an art historian and curator.
 He is Professor of Art History at Kala Bhavana, Visva Bharati, Santiniketan.
 He has written extensively on modern Indian Art and is the author of more than ten books.
 He has edited Rabindra Chitravali, a four-volume compilation of Rabindranath’s paintings and is the curator of the exhibition of his paintings that is travelling to eight major museums of the world to mark the 150th birth anniversary of Rabindranath Tagore.

-Arshiya Lokhandwala was the founder and curator of Lakeeren Art Gallery, Mumbai, from 1995 to 2002.
-In 2001, she was awarded the Charles Wallace India Trust Award, towards an M.A. in Creative Curating, at Goldsmiths College, London.
+Dr. Arshiya Lokhandwala is an independent curator and art historian and founder and curator of Lakeeren Art Gallery, Mumbai.
+She completed her PhD at Cornell University, USA, and was awarded the Charles Wallace India Trust Award in 2001, towards an M.A. in Creative Curating, at Goldsmiths College, London.
 She was also selected as one of the participants at the Documenta 11 Education programme in Kassel, Germany, in 2002.
 She curated Rites/ Rights/Rewrites: Women’s Video Art, which travelled to Cornell, Duke, and Rutgers Universities from 2003 to 2006.
 In 2006, she curated a performance by Monali Meher, Between the Familiar/Unfamiliar, The Home and Heart, Beats a Golden Kiss, at the Tate Modern, London.
-Lokhandwala is currently an independent curator and art historian and is pursuing her PhD at Cornell University, USA.

-Dr. Sanjoy Kumar Mallik is currently Associate Professor, Department of History of Art, Kala Bhavana, Visva Bharati, Santiniketan.
-He followed up a graduation in Painting from Visva Bharati with post-graduate and doctoral studies in Art History from the MS University, Vadodara.
-While his Master’s-level dissertation analyzed the pictorial language of the 18th century Malwa miniatures, his Doctoral thesis addressed the shifts in early modern practices in the 1940s in Bengal.
-His recent project has been the retrospective exhibition of the artist Chittaprosad, at the DAG, New Delhi, which saw the publication of a comprehensive, thoroughly researched and well-documented five-volume publication that was part of the event.
+Dr. Sanjoy Kumar Mallik is currently Associate Professor and HOD, Dept. of History of Art, Kala Bhavana, Visva Bharati, Santiniketan.
+He followed up a graduation in Painting from Visva Bharati with post-graduate and doctoral studies in Art History from the MS University, Baroda.
+While his Master’s-level dissertation analysed the pictorial language of the 18th century Malwa miniatures, his Doctoral thesis addressed the shifts in early modern practices in the 1940s in Bengal.
+His recent projects include a retrospective exhibition of the artist Chittaprosad, at the DAG, New Delhi (2012), which saw the release of a comprehensive, thoroughly researched and well-documented five-volume publication, and a curated exhibition, with a monograph, on the works of Gopal Ghose, at the NGMA, New Delhi (2013).

 Dilnavaz Mehta has a M.Sc degree in Microbiology and a diploma in Indian Aesthetics.
 She studied the languages of Avesta and Pahlavi and has been spearheading a trust fund for the appreciation and dissemination of Zoroastrian history, religion and culture within the community for the last twelve years.
 She has been a trustee and is presently the Jt.
 Secretary of the J. N. Petit Reading Room and Library.
 She has extensively researched and studied antiquarian books, maps, prints, paintings, drawings published in and on India from the sixteenth century till the early twentieth century.
 She has given presentations and lectures as well as authored articles for magazines, travel journals and art publications and is a visiting lecturer for post graduate studies in Indian aesthetics.